Statement of Ethics

 Authors need to note that payments made for the submission of the article are purely to cover administrative costs and publication and have no bearing on the peer review process or acceptance for publication.
 In the event of a paper being declined for publication any submission fee paid in advance will be refunded minus a £50 administration charge within six weeks of receipt of the refund form being completed and submitted (the said will be emailed along with notification of non acceptance).
 If the paper is accepted for publication and if the author/authors then decide to notify of their decision to withdraw the paper after paying the fees, the following will apply:

-- If notice of less than 4 weeks is given – No refund is given.
+- If withdrawal notice is submitted after 6 weeks of receiving the final acceptance – No refund is given.

 Please note that international money transfer fees will be deducted from any money refunded.